chriskmnds/scala-directory-encoder/README.md

 a/b/d/bar.txt
 ```

-and a base "PREFIX", the endocing scheme produces:
+and a base "PREFIX", the encoding scheme produces:

 ```
 PREFIX/